-The Compass Rose is located off Charlie taxiway between Bravo taxiway and Runway 2/20.
-It is scheduled through the Naval Test Wing Atlantic, Maintenance Office, at COMM (301) 342-3417/1938 or DSN 342-3417/1938, per reference (h).
+The Compass Rose site is located off Charlie taxiway between Bravo taxiway and Runway 2/20.
+The secondary is a North-South datum line only and is located off Taxiway Delta, near Hangar 115.
+Per reference (h), both sites are scheduled through the Naval Test Wing Atlantic, Maintenance Office, at COMM: (301) 342-7982 or DSN 342-7982.